maahn/piCorePhonie/README.md

 ### PCP Extensions:

-Using the web GUI, install these PCP extensions:
+Using the "main page" of the web GUI, resize the file system so that it uses teh hwole SD card ("resize FS").
+Then, install these PCP extensions:
 * python3.8-dev
 * python3.8-pip
 * python3.8-wheel
 * python3.8-setuptools
-* pit
+* git
 * gcc
-* glibc-base
+* glibc_base_dev
-* Linux-5.10 api headers
+* linux-5.10.y_api_headers
 * pcp-sbpd